Persistent homology for functionals: Generalized Morse inequalities

-\begin{rem} In addition to the formulation of the inequalities in terms of cap numbers, Morse also proposes a generalized version of critical points, which he calls homotopically critical, and which formalizes the idea of a point being critical if it causes a topological change in the sublevel set filtration.
-This notion is employed by Morse and Tompkins in their study of minimal surfaces \cite{Morse.1939}, which we will partly review in \cref{s:surfaces} and for which a thorough historical account may be found in \cite[Section II.6]{Struwe.1988}.
-The usefulness of this notion might be limited though, because for example in the context of Floer theory, critical points of the action functional corresponding to a Hamiltonian usually have infinite index and thus do not produce changes in the topology.
-In this setting, our approach of formulating the inequalities purely in algebraic terms might be more suitable, because while these critical points are not topologically visible, they do correspond to features in the persistence diagram of the filtered Floer homology. \end{rem}
+The usefulness of this notion might however be limited in some cases of interest.
+In Floer theory, for example, critical points of the action functional corresponding to a Hamiltonian usually do not have a finite index and thus do not lead to a change in the homotopy type of sublevel sets.
+In this setting, our approach of formulating the inequalities purely in algebraic terms might be more suitable: while these critical points are not topologically visible, they do correspond to features in the persistence diagram of the filtered Floer homology. \end{rem}